AndersDeath/diary2/000-current.md

 # 23 November - Tuesday - Gündoğan - 55 day of immigration

 I've rcorded another video today.
 Unfortunately it's bad weather today and local internet doesn't work well.
 It's why I couldn't edit the video and publish it.
 At the same time I did a lot of code for DR SMILE today.
 I improved layout and some another things.
+Media markt send a message today that our order is ready.